 (c) At the beginning of a legislative session, the rules of the previous legislative session shall remain in full force and effect until the permanent rules of the House for the current session have been prepared, presented, debated and adopted by a majority vote of the House.
-Any

-1 member at the beginning of a legislative session who was not a member at the time of the 2 adoption of the rules shall be provided with a copy of the rules.
-3 (43)(a) Within a reasonable time of the House adopting its rules, the rules will be posted 4 on the House website. the Speaker shall have his staff prepare bound copies of the rules, 5 including an organized table of contents, and said copies shall be provided to each Representative 6 in his or her legislative desk on the floor.
-The Speaker's staff shall also provide each committee 7 elerk with the above described copy of the rules and they shall be available for inspection or 8 reference at the time of committee hearings.
-9 (b) The House rules, in the form adopted by the body, shall also be placed in a prominent 10 and conspicuous place on the General Assembly website and identified as such.
-11 (44) The Speaker shall designate a staff member who shall be responsible for providing 12 any Representative, who shall request in writing, with a dvd copy of any of any proceeding of the 13 General Assembly that has been broadcast on Capitol Television within two (2) business days of 14 receiving the request.
-15 Establishment of Caucuses 16 (45)(a) Members of the House may establish affiliate groups to be known as "Caucuses."
-17 (b) Membership in any said Caucus is limited to duly elected members of the House.
-No 18 party, person, nor organization who is not a duly elected member of the House shall be involved 19 in nor be allowed to join nor participate in any manner in the business of the Caucus.
-20 (c) Membership in any said Caucus is open to those who are primarily in said affiliate 21 group, but should not necessarily be closed to other House members.
-22 (d) Notwithstanding 45(c): 23 (1) Any Caucus organized around a political party affiliation is limited solely to those 24 House members who belong to said party.
-25 (2) Any Caucus organized around a county and/or municipal affiliation is limited solely 26 to those House members who represent said county and or municipality.
-27 (e) The duties of each Caucus shall be to provide a common association and opportunity 28 for members to interact with each other and to address concerns and to act as a positive body to 29 implement legislation, initiatives, suggestions and other forms of action on issues of common 30 interest to the membership.
-31 (f) The governing body of any Caucus is limited to a chairperson and vice chairperson 32 and any member of the Caucus shall be eligible to hold any office.
-33 (g) The duties of the officers shall be as follows: 34 (1) Chairperson:
+Any member at the beginning of a legislative session who was not a member at the time of the adoption of the rules shall be provided with a copy of the rules.

+30 (43) Within a reasonable time of the House adopting its rules, the rules will be posted on31 the House website.

+(44) The Speaker shall designate a staff member who shall be responsible for providing any Representative, who shall request in writing, with a dvd copy of any of any proceeding of the General Assembly that has been broadcast on Capitol Television within two (2) business days of

+1 receiving the request.

+2 Establishment of Caucuses (45)(a) Members of the House may establish affiliate groups to be known as "Caucuses."
+3 4 (b) Membership in any said Caucus is limited to duly elected members of the House.
+No 5 party, person, nor organization who is not a duly elected member of the House shall be involved in nor be allowed to join nor participate in any manner in the business of the Caucus except staff 6 7 members authorized by the highest ranking member present at the majority party caucus and by 8 the highest ranking member present at the minority party caucus.
+9 (c) Membership in any said Caucus is open to those who are primarily in said affiliate 10 group, but should not necessarily be closed to other House members.
+11 (d) Notwithstanding 45(c): 12 (1) Any Caucus organized around a political party affiliation is limited solely to those 13 House members who belong to said party, provided that any member elected to the House as an 14 Independent may caucus with any party, but not more than one party, and not before submitting 15 written communication to the House announcing such intention.
+The party for which the 16 Independent member wishes to caucus with shall not be obligated to accept the Independent into 17 the caucus, and if permission is so denied, shall communicate that decision to the House clerk 18 within seven (7) days of the Independent member's notification to the House.
+The Speaker shall 19 make such determination for the majority party caucus, and the Minority Leader shall make such 20 decision for the minority party caucus.
+The Independent then may seek admission to any other 21 party for purposes of joining a caucus.
+22 (2) Any Caucus organized around a county and/or municipal affiliation is limited solely to those House members who represent said county and or municipality.
+23 24 (e) The duties of each Caucus shall be to provide a common association and opportunity 25 for members to interact with each other and to address concerns and to act as a positive body to 26 implement legislation, initiatives, suggestions and other forms of action on issues of common 27 interest to the membership.
+28 (f) The governing body of any Caucus is limited to a chairperson and vice chairperson 29 and any member of the Caucus shall be eligible to hold any office. (g) The duties of the officers shall be as follows: 30 31 (1) Chairperson: 32 (i) To preside over all meetings of the Caucus; 33 (ii) To provide an agenda for each meeting to those attending; and 34 (iii) To conduct the annual election of officers.